Santiagogure/Hotel-app/README.md

 <h1 align="center">Hotel App</h1>

-<p>This is a movie web application that displays detailed information about all movies and series.
-Users can search for movies and TV series, viewing all relevant information about them, such as actors, duration, rating, synopsis and available seasons and episodes.
-In addition, users can also add movies and series to their favorites list to watch later if they have created an account.</p>
+<p>This is a web application that allows users to book hotel rooms online.</p>

 <p align="center">Live Site (in a few days) <a href="/https://gurehotelwebsite.netlify.app/room/5">Here</a>.</p>

 ### Built with